railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 If you're not connected to the translated language, click  *Preferences* , select the language in  *Language*  and finally click  *OK*  to load the new language with its new terminology.

-.. tip::   **Note**  *Partial translations*
+.. tip:: Partial translations

    You can load only some of the lines in a translation file by deleting most of the lines in the file and then loading back only the changed ones.
 Open ERP then changes only the uploaded lines and leaves the original ones alone.

 Changes through the client interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^